nonyeomd/nonyeomd/README.md

 # AI Research Scientist, Omnichannel Tools

-## I create happy faces and then I feed them to the machines
+## "generating monetizable synthetic data streams using the context of our intersecting subjective realities"

-Nonye is a medical graduate and research scientist who uses her deep understanding of human nature to bridge the gap between data collection and customer satisfaction.
+### Nonye is a research scientist who fine-tunes machine learning environments to optimize inference time compute and model classification using natural language.

-An agile engineer, she uses inference to align cognitive bandwidth with task selection and model throughput.
+She leverages sentiment analysis as a force multiplier to uncover monetizable patterns in social networks, laying the foundation for the future of AI in peer-to-peer advertising.

-Her favorite research projects leverage behavioral economics principles to address competing feature requests to focus attention sinks on time-dependent social phenomena.
+Her social research centers on applying behavioral economics principles to product visibility challenges in dynamic advertising ecosystems.

+Nonye uses her deep understanding of human nature to investigate the true “why” and "what" of user needs.
+Believing that it leads teams to engineer more realistic “who” "where" and "when" of digital and physical product placement.